danielepusceddu/ctf_solutions/reverse/pico19_timesUp3/README.md

 ### Solution: Bruteforce
 While testing my first solution (solving the expression), I realized that thanks to the bitwise operators, the solution of the expression often ends up being 0.<br/>
 So, instead of actually solving the expression, we can just send '0' a lot of times until we get the flag.<br/>
-Run the program barebones.c until you get the flag.<br/>
+Compile barebones.c and run the program until you get the flag.<br/>

 ### Credits